magnusnordlander/smart-lcc/README.md

   * Communicates with the Control Board
   * Performs a safety check, ensuring that temperatures in the boilers never exceed safe limits, and that both boilers are never running simultaneously.
   * Responsible for kicking the watchdog
+    * Reboots if Core 0 isn't handling its messages (i.e. has crashed or is frozen)
   * Responsible for PID, keeping water in the boiler, running pumps etc.

 #### Core communication protocol